The Wave (Arizona): Geology

 The Wave consists of intersecting U-shaped troughs that have been eroded into Navajo Sandstone of Jurassic age.
 The two major troughs which comprise this rock formation are 62 ft wide by 118 ft long and 7 ft wide by 52 ft long.
 Initially, infrequent runoff eroded these troughs along joints within the Navajo Sandstone.
 After their formation, the drainage basin, which fed rainwater to these troughs, shrank to the point that the runoff became insufficient to contribute to the cutting of these troughs.
 As a result, the troughs are now almost exclusively eroded by wind, as indicated by the orientation of erosional steps and risers cut into the sandstone along their steep walls.
-These erosional steps and risers are oriented relative to the predominant direction of the wind as it is now naturally funneled into and through these troughs.
+These erosional steps and risers are oriented relative to the predominant direction of the wind, as it is now naturally funneled into and through these troughs.

 The Wave exposes large-scale sets of cross-bedded eolian sandstone composed of rhythmic and cyclic alternating grainflow and windripple laminae.
 The rhythmic and cyclic alternating laminae represent periodic changes in the prevailing winds during the Jurassic period as large sand dunes migrated across a sandy desert.
 The thin ridges and ribbing seen within The Wave are the result of the differential erosion of rhythmic and cyclic alternating grainflow and windripple laminae within the Navajo Sandstone.
 These laminae have differing resistance to erosion as they have been differentially cemented according to variations in the grain size of the sand composing them.
 The soft sandstone is fragile, especially the ridges and ribbing of The Wave.
 As a result, visitors must walk carefully to avoid breaking the small ridges.

-In some areas The Wave exposes deformed laminae within the Navajo Sandstone.
-These laminae were deformed prior to the lithification of the sand to form sandstone.
+In some areas, The Wave exposes deformed laminae within the Navajo Sandstone.
+These laminae were deformed before the lithification of the sand to form sandstone.
 Judging from their physical characteristics, this deformation likely represents the trampling and churning of these sands by dinosaurs after their deposition.
 Dinosaur tracks and the fossil burrows of desert-dwelling arthropods, such as beetles and other insects, have been found in the Navajo Sandstone within the North Coyote Buttes Wilderness Area.

 Artistic significance

 An ideal time to photograph The Wave is the few hours around midday when there are no shadows in the center, although early morning and late afternoon shadows can also make for dramatic photos.
-After a rain storm, numerous pools form which can contain hundreds of tadpole shrimps (Lepidurus apus).
+After a rainstorm, numerous pools form, which can contain hundreds of tadpole shrimps (Lepidurus apus).
 These pools can be present for several days.

 Above and slightly west of The Wave is what many call "the Second Wave", or "the middle Wave", which has fainter colors but is still of interest to most visitors and photographers.
 Hugo Martin from the Los Angeles Times said, "You can't call yourself a landscape photographer if you haven't snapped a photo or two of the Wave."